Charter and Policies

-The Society’s Directors and Officers shall administer its affairs honestly and economically and exercise their best care, skill, and judgment for the benefit of the Society.
+The Society’s Board members and Officers shall administer its affairs honestly and economically and exercise their best care, skill, and judgment for the benefit of the Society.

-All acts of the Society’s Board of Directors and Officers shall be for the benefit of the Society in any dealing that may affect the Society.
-The Directors and Officers shall not accept any favor that might adversely or improperly influence their actions affecting the Society or its members.
+All acts of the Society’s Board and Officers shall be for the benefit of the Society in any dealing that may affect the Society.
+The Board members and Officers shall not accept any favor that might adversely or improperly influence their actions affecting the Society or its members.

-During their terms of office, Directors and Officers shall promptly make full disclosure to the Executive Committee of any existing or new employment, activity, investment, or other interests that might involve obligations that may adversely compete with, or be in conflict with, the interests of the Society.
+During their terms of office, Board members and Officers shall promptly make full disclosure to the Executive Committee of any existing or new employment, activity, investment, or other interests that might involve obligations that may adversely compete with, or be in conflict with, the interests of the Society.

 Section 2.
 Disclosure of Conflict of Interest

-Each Society Officer, Director, or nominee for Officer or Director shall make written disclosure of any interest that might result in a conflict of interest upon nomination to office, before appointment to fill a vacancy in office, and annually during the term of office.
-Such written disclosure shall be made on such form or forms as are adopted by the Board of Directors for that purpose.
+Each Society Officer, Board member, or nominee for Officer or Board member shall make written disclosure of any interest that might result in a conflict of interest upon nomination to office, before appointment to fill a vacancy in office, and annually during the term of office.
+Such written disclosure shall be made on such form or forms as are adopted by the Board for that purpose.

 Section 3.
 Resolution of Conflict of Interest

-(a) Upon disclosure of a conflict of interest or a challenge on that basis, any Officer or Director shall resolve such conflict in a manner consistent with that provided in the Association’s Guidelines for Resolution of Conflicts of Interest in Health Care Institutions or the Association’s policy on conflicts of interest for its trustees, officers, and employees, or by any other ethical manner.
+a) Upon disclosure of a conflict of interest or a challenge on that basis, any Officer or Board member shall resolve such conflict in a manner consistent with that provided in the Association’s Guidelines for Resolution of Conflicts of Interest in Health Care Institutions or the Association’s policy on conflicts of interest for its trustees, officers, and employees, or by any other ethical manner.

-(b) Any Officer or Director who fails to make written disclosure, or is found to have an unresolved conflict of interest that does or will substantially impair faithful and diligent performance of the duties of office, shall be removed from office.
+(b) Any Board member who fails to make written disclosure, or is found to have an unresolved conflict of interest that does or will substantially impair faithful and diligent performance of the duties of office, shall be removed from office.

-(c) Conflict of interest forms shall be delivered to a task force appointed by the Society’s Board of Directors for review and decision.
-Appeal of adverse decisions shall be made directly to the Board of Directors in a manner similar to the hearing procedure established by Article IV Section 6(b).
-Any Directors who have an interest in the conflict shall not participate in the appeal decision.
+(c) Conflict of interest forms shall be delivered to a task force appointed by the Society’s Board for review and decision.
+Appeal of adverse decisions shall be made directly to the Board in a manner similar to the hearing procedure established by Article IV Section 6(b).
+Any Board member who have an interest in the conflict shall not participate in the appeal decision.

-(d) In the event the task force determines the conflict is serious enough to jeopardize the interests and welfare of the Society, the Officer or Director may be suspended immediately pending final review by the Board of Directors.
+(d) In the event the task force determines the conflict is serious enough to jeopardize the interests and welfare of the Society, the Officer or Board member may be suspended immediately pending final review by the Board.